google-research/circuit_training/README.md

-Our hope is that *Circuit Training* will foster further collaborations between academia and industry, and enable advances in deep reinforcement learning for Electronic Design Automation, as well as, general combinatorial and decision making optimization problems.
+Our hope is that *Circuit Training* will foster further collaborations between academia and industry, and enable advances in deep reinforcement learning for Electronic Design Automation, as well as general combinatorial and decision making optimization problems.
 Capable of optimizing chip blocks with hundreds of macros, *Circuit Training* automatically generates floor plans in hours, whereas baseline methods often require human experts in the loop and can take months.